ai-streamingchain/ai-streamingchain/README.md

 - Git & CI/CD & Docker/Kubernets & Vercel/Netlify/Heroku

 ## My History
 ### APR.
 2023 – DEC.
-2024 (SOLANA SMART CONTRACT & BACKEND DEVELOPER)
+2024 (AI API Integration & BACKEND DEVELOPER)
-### BLOCKCHAIN BACKEND SERVICE, RAYDIUM COMPANY
+### AI STORYBOOK SERVICE, BUTTERFULY COMPANY
-The Raydium Company was found in 2021 is start up company, they had good idea for web 3.0 in solana network.
-I involved the project on smart contract developer role and implemented the solana smart contract protocol for Raydium and integrate it with frontend using web3js.
-All service was launched on production in November 2021 and is working well without any issue.
+The Butterfly Company was found in 2023 is start up company, they had good idea for socail network with butterfly image generation in AI.
+I involved the project on AI API integration developer role and implemented the stories for butterfly and integrate it with frontend using next.js.
+All service was launched on production in November 2023 and is working well without any issue.
-The Clutch Company website URL is https://raydium.io
+The Butterfly Company website URL is [https://raydium.io ](https://butterflies.ai)

 ### NOV.
 2022 – MAR.
 2023 (SMART CONTRACT & WEB3JS & REACTJS DEVELOPER)